hermonochy/Rescueland/The Planet File.md

 Power Status: Every inhabited planet has a number from 1 - 6000000000 assigned to it, ordering it's military power.

-Space Force Size: Total size of army
+Army Size: Total size of army
 - Interceptors: No. Interceptors
 - Battle Ships: No. Battle Ships
 - Darkfighters: No. Darkfighters (also includes Grey and Light Fighters)
-Note: Some ships are excluded
+Note: Pocket Destroyers, amongst others, are excluded

-Ground Force Size: No. of foot soldiers
+- Ground Force Size: No. of foot soldiers

 Tech Level: How high the technology is, on a scale of 1-12, or military.
 01. Stone age